kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 ### §27.723   Shock absorption tests.

-The landing inertia load factor and the reserve energy absorption capacity of the landing gear must be substantiated by the tests prescribed in §§27.725 and 27.727, respectively.
+The landing inertia load factor and the reserve energy absorption capacity of the landing gear must be substantiated by the tests prescribed in §[[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.725   Limit drop test.|§27.725]] and 27.727, respectively.
 These tests must be conducted on the complete rotorcraft or on units consisting of wheel, tire, and shock absorber in their proper relation.

 ### §27.725   Limit drop test.